 How Much Is Your Packaging Line Downtime Really Costing You?

 We know what it takes to succeed, and we know how to combat unwanted downtime.
-In the article below, we will explore the real cost of downtime and explain why you will want to be sure to negate it.
+In the article below, we will explore the real cost of downtime and explain how to prevent it.

 Have you thought about the toll that downtime has on your people?
 If you have a machine operator, line lead, or team lead running these lines, what effect does it have on them?

 Most team members in organizations that drive results maintain a sense of pride and ownership in their work.
 They know their targets, and they know what it takes to hit them.

 When you begin to experience downtime, it's natural for you to feel that you have let the team or company down.
 I have had employees come up to me and apologize for downtime on a line that they could not have prevented or controlled.

 This downtime can erode morale and frustrate good people to the point where they will look for work elsewhere.
 Consider the cost that losing quality employees can have on your business due to poor morale.
 Having to replace one employee can cost between one-half to up to two times that employee's salary!

 Overtime Due To Downtime On Your Packaging Line

 Do you ever work on weekends or extended shifts and wonder why?
 Maybe demand is up a little, but you still show you have the capacity.
 Your team keeps coming to you saying they are falling behind and need to work this weekend.

 You run the numbers, but they do not add up.
 Once again, the evil monster known as downtime has reared its ugly head.
 The cause often stems from poorly maintained machinery, which causes your lines to stop production until you address it.